MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-endpoints-online.md

 | **Custom code** | None.
 The scoring script is autogenerated for easy deployment. | Bring your scoring script. | The scoring script is included in the container image. |

 > [!NOTE]
 > AutoML runs create a scoring script and dependencies automatically for users.
 For no-code deployment, you can deploy any AutoML model without authoring other code.
 For low-code deployment, you can modify autogenerated scripts to your business needs.
-To learn how to deploy with AutoML models, see [How to deploy an AutoML model with an online endpoint](how-to-deploy-automl-endpoint.md).
+To learn how to deploy with AutoML models, see [How to deploy an AutoML model to an online endpoint](how-to-deploy-automl-endpoint.md).

 ## Online endpoint debugging

-If possible, test-run your endpoint locally to validate and debug your code and configuration before you deploy to Azure.
-Azure CLI and Python SDK support local endpoints and deployments.
-Azure Machine Learning studio and ARM templates don't support local endpoints or deployments.
+If possible, test run your endpoint locally to validate and debug your code and configuration before you deploy to Azure.
+Azure CLI and Python SDK support local endpoints and deployments, but Azure Machine Learning studio and ARM templates don't support local endpoints or deployments.

 Azure Machine Learning provides the following ways to debug online endpoints locally and by using container logs: